projectchrono/chrono/src/chrono_sensor/README.md

  - openGL (required)
  - TensorRT (optional)
      - tested with TensorRT 7.0.0
-     - if using TensorRT, make sure to use OptiX 6.5 since 6.0 ships with additional version of cuDNN
      - need to explicitly enable TensorRT in cmake by setting USE_TENSOR_RT=ON (default: USE_TENSOR_RT=OFF)

 ## CMake and Build Notes